 After the 1935 meeting, the Ulster Cup would be the prize that members competed for on the Friday afternoon of subsequent annual meetings, with the winner being presented with the cup at the Annual Dinner.

 There have, however, been numerous draws, including a three-way tie in 1953.
 Dr Jim Littlewood OBE currently holds the record for the most wins (3½ times).
 A Northern Irish member is yet to win the cup, although numerous Republic of Ireland paediatricians have done so.
 The cup was presented to the winner at the annual meeting and recorded in the meeting notes from that year.
 The winner’s name was also printed in Archives of Disease in Childhood from 1959.

 Since the introduction of the Ulster Cup tournament, golf tournaments have been played all over the UK, including Windermere, Ganton Golf Club between York and Scarborough, Boat of Garten in Scotland, and Kenilworth in Warwickshire.
 The last time the cup was competed for was in 2015 at Edgbaston Golf Club in Birmingham.

-The Ulster Cup represents companionship, camaraderie and friendly competition between members of the College, and this year’s tournament will restart a tradition that was established at the very beginning of the College’s history.
+The Ulster Cup represents companionship, camaraderie and friendly competition between members of the College.